A MUSEUM IS A MYSTERIOUS PLACE FOR A BUDDING DETECTIVE TO INVESTIGATE THE PAST!

 Blacksmiths: Experience the forge and find out what an Anvil is used for

-Spinners, Weavers and Fibre Artisans: See fleece turned into yarn, spinning wheel & loom
+Spinners, Weavers and Fibre Artisans: See fleece turned into yarn, Spinning wheel & Loom

-Communication: Verbal and written (Telephone, Typewriters)
+Communication: Verbal and written - Telephones, Typewriters, Tin can phones

 Pose questions to investigate people, events, places and issues (ACHASS1052)